Thursday, Dec. 29, 2022 from 8 - 11 p.m. on KPBS 2 / On demand now with KPBS Passport!

-—Journey With the People and Animals of Australia's Kimberley Region—
+—Journey with the People and Animals of Australia's Kimberley Region—

 OUTBACK is a new three-part series that explores the people and animals of Australia’s Kimberley region in North West Australia, a vast, rugged and remote wilderness bursting with character.
 As large as California, Kimberley has a population of only about 40,000 people, who live alongside animals that have superbly adapted to the harsh and beautiful extremes of their habitat.

 Australia’s vast North West corner is a startling landscape, one so ancient that, in parts, it predates life on the planet.
 It can appear arid and empty, but is filled with animals that have adapted to its harsh climate.
 Many are nocturnal, well-camouflaged or prone to secrecy, from creatures reminiscent of the ancient landscape, like the saltwater crocodile, owner of the world’s most powerful jaws, to the most delicate of marsupial mice.

 OUTBACK captures the life of these animals over the course of the dramatic wet and dry seasons that dictate their cycles of life.
 From the Outback’s red-hot heart, to its spectacular and pristine coastline, a particular breed of people also inhabits this land.

 OUTBACK is their story – past and present, tough and compassionate.
 They are the indigenous custodians whose understanding of the land, its animals and its seasons harks back to the oral storytelling and dreamtime of ancient generations.

 They work with and beside scientists sharing knowledge and interpretations of the land.
 There are the station owners and workers who live together on some of the world’s most remote cattle properties, battling heat, flies and the sheer breadth of their grazing lands.

 There are archaeologists stunned by rock art discoveries and “wildlife carers” who nurture orphaned animals – no matter the hour of the day.
 We meet the gold diggers, the ornithologists, the dedicated volunteers and the dreamers with big ideas.
 It’s a spectacular adventure into the life of Australia’s unique and precious North West corner.